What Physician Business Expenses Should an Employer Pay For? | Employee Medical Expenses

-- Disability Insurance: Is disability provided (short-term and long-term)?
+- Disability Insurance: Is disability insurance provided (short-term and long-term)?

-- License: Will the practice offer reimbursement for your license?
+- Medical License: Will the practice offer medical expense reimbursements for your license?
 Will an advisor be provided?

-- Electronic Records (EMR): What EMR system is used in the practice of medicine?
-Will you receive training or time to review the system prior to providing care?
+- Electronic Medical Records (EMR): What EMR system is used in the practice of medicine?
+Will you receive training or time to review the system before providing care?

 - Base Compensation: What is the annual base salary?
-What is the pay period frequency and standard federal deduction?
+What is the pay period frequency?
 Does the base compensation increase over the term of the Agreement?
-Is there an annual review or quarterly review of compensation?
+Is there a yearly review or quarterly review of compensation?

-- Practice Benefits Summary: Are standard benefits offered: health insurance, vision, dental, life, retirement, etc.?
+- Practice Benefits Summary: Are standard benefits offered: health, vision, dental, life, retirement, etc.?
 Who is the advisor of human resource benefits?

-- Continuing Education (CME): What is the annual allowance for CME expenses and how much time off is offered?
+- Continuing Medical Education (CME): What is the annual allowance for CME expenses, and how much time off is offered?